IBM/WCA-AnsibleLightspeed-L3/docs/generating.md

 ## **iv.
 Next steps**

-The following module will examine in detail WCA's post-processing and content source attribution capabilities.
+In the next section, you will examine in detail WCA's post-processing and content source attribution capabilities.